zhangxijing97/SpikingNeuralNetworkDemo/README.md

 ## Leaky Integrate-and-Fire (LIF) Neuron Model

 ### Fundamental Concept
-**Membrane Potential:** electrical potential difference across the membrane of a neuron or other excitable cell.
-This potential difference arises due to the distribution of ions across the cell membrane and their movement through ion channels.<br>

-The membrane potential V is defined as:<br>
-V = Vinside − Voutside<br>
-Vinside ​is the electrical potential inside the cell(neuron).<br>
-Voutside is the electrical potential outside the cell(neuron).<br>

-**Membrane Time Constant τm:** τ represents a time constant, The subscript m stands for "membrane".

-τm = RC
+**Membrane Time Constant τm:** τ represents a time constant, The subscript m stands for "membrane". τm = RC
 - R is the membrane resistance.
 With higher resistance, the membrane potential changes more slowly because the current flow is reduced.
 - C is the membrane capacitance.
 With higher capacitance, the membrane can store more charge, leading to a slower change in membrane potential for a given input current.